 To that end, we have aggregated electrical and mechanical contractors financial ranges useful for comparing an individual business to the broader industry.

-Revenue of electrical and mechanical contractors sold grew from 2020 through 2023, before falling in 2024.
-Earnings grew in step, though margins were squeezed in 2023 by inflation-driven cost increases and higher interest rates.
-Median revenue has increased 22% from 2020 to 2024, while owner's discretionary earnings rose 31%.
+Median revenue of electrical and mechanical contractors sold grew from 2020 through 2023, before falling in 2024 and 2025.
+Earnings moved in step, though margins were squeezed in 2023 by inflation-driven cost increases and higher interest rates.

-Create your free BizBuySell account and stay on top of the market.
-Discover tools and features for business owners, buyers, and brokers.
+Create your free BizBuySell account and stay on top of the market with tools and features for business owners, buyers, and brokers.

 Thinking of buying or selling a business?
 BizBuySell has the tools, resources, and professionals you need to get down to business.